 How To Style Chelsea Boots

 Aside from their stripped-back, stylish looks, the greatest thing about Chelsea boots is their versatility.
 This is footwear a man can wear at work, play and everywhere else in between.
-Here we impart a spot of sartorial guidance.

 It’s also important to make sure your trousers break in the right place.
 The hem should sit just above the ankle without revealing the top of the boot.
-For a more relaxed smart casual look, try teaming brown suede Chelseas with black denim and a flannel shirt.
+For a more relaxed business casual look, try teaming brown suede Chelseas with black denim and a flannel shirt.